 By train or metro

-It can take around 14 hours to travel from London to Valencia through a train.
+It can take around 14 hours to travel from London to Valencia by train.
 It depends on the type of train that you opt for.
-Despite the time, it is extremely easy to rea Valencia through the rail network.
-Once inside the city, you will find that there are many metro lines that connect with the stadium – considering its location in the city centre.
+Despite the time, it is extremely easy to reach Valencia through the rail network.
+Once inside the city, you will find that many metro lines connect with the stadium, considering its location in the city centre.

 if you also want to take the bus, there are several bus stops that are located within walking distance of the stadium.
 Some of them would be numbers 10, 12, 32, 41, and 79.